SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 >**Info:** Single operations are listed in descending time order.
 Operations are executed strictly according to this order.

-#### To create and execute single operations
+#### To add and execute a single operation

 Operations for a specific device are created and executed in the **Shell** tab of the device, see [Device details > Shell](/users-guide/device-management#shell).

-When you create a [bulk operation](#to-create-bulk-operations), the single operations entailed in the bulk operation will also be added to the list of single operations.
+When you create a [bulk operation](#to-add-a-bulk-operation), the single operations entailed in the bulk operation is also added to the list of single operations.

 >**Important:** When using Cumulocity IoT to remotely operate machinery, make sure that all remote operations follow the safety standards and do not cause any harm.